Does Instagram Notify When You Screenshot a Story?

 I get asked this constantly.
 My sister literally texted me last month swearing she got "caught" screenshotting her ex's story.
 My coworker won't screenshot anything on Instagram because he's convinced they can tell.

 Nope.
 Nothing.
 Absolutely zero indication that I'd screenshotted anything.
 Their viewer list showed my name (because I watched the story, duh), but nothing about a screenshot.
+No special icon, no "this person screenshotted your story" alert, nothing in their activity feed.

-As of February 2026, **Instagram does NOT notify users when you screenshot their story.** Full stop.
+As of March 2026, **Instagram does NOT notify users when you screenshot their story.** Full stop.

 But — and this is the part most people miss — there IS one specific situation where Instagram sends a screenshot notification.
 More on that in a sec.